Home

 • DatatableColumn - A column of data within a Datatable.

-• DatatableColumnHint - A hint to the type and values in a DatatableColumn.
+• DatatableColumnHint - A concise summary of the properties of a DatatableColumn.

-• DatatableHint - A hint to the structure of a table of data.
+• DatatableHint - A concise summary of the structure of a table of data.

 • Date - A calendar date encoded as a ISO 8601 string.